-- Increase its online shopping potential by adding to the number of products offered through the Big Planet online store, - Strengthen its product offerings by enhancing current services and expanding into new product categories, possibly including entertainment and home security, and - Provide a single online bill for all services provided to its customers.
+- Increase its online shopping potential by adding to the number of products offered through the Big Planet online store through new affiliate relationships, and - Strengthen its product offerings by enhancing current services and expanding into new product categories, possibly including entertainment and home security.

 Big Planet Products.
 Upon completion of the proposed Big Planet acquisition, we will add technology and communication products and services to our product offerings.
 Big Planet, which was launched in April 1998, currently provides technology and communication products and services in both standalone and packaged bundles designed specifically for consumers and small businesses who desire a responsive, single-source provider of Internet connectivity, Internet devices, online shopping and telecommunications.
+Big Planet also offers CD-ROM-Based educational products.

 Big Planet has invested significantly in its Internet facilities and operation support facilities.
-Big Planet also has entered into contractual relationships with several industry-leading technology companies, including Qwest Communications, AT&T Wireless, UUNet, SkyTel, IBM, Sun Microsystems and other key vendors, to provide convenient and reliable technology products and services.
-Big Planet's sales representatives receive commissions based on Big Planet's gross margin on each sale of products or services, or based on the commission received by Big Planet with respect to products sold directly by third-party vendors to Big Planet's customers.
+Big Planet also has entered into contractual relationships with several industry-leading technology companies, including Qwest Communications, AT&T Wireless, UUNet, SkyTel, IBM and other key vendors, to provide convenient and reliable technology products and services.
+Big Planet's distributors receive commissions based on Big Planet's gross margin on each sale of products or services, including monthly recurring service charges, or based on the commission received by Big Planet with respect to products sold directly by third-party vendors to Big Planet's customers.
 Big Planet's products and services are built around the following core areas: providing Internet access, offering other Internet services and devices, Web site development and hosting, online shopping and telecommunications products and services.

 Internet Connectivity and Access Devices.
 Big Planet provides dial-up Internet services to its customers through three separate access plans designed to cover the needs of a broad demographic group of consumers.
-As with many other Internet service providers, Big Planet outsources Internet access through a nationwide telecommunications network of over 1,800 dial up access sites, or "POPS," in cities throughout the United States.
+As with many other Internet service providers, Big Planet outsources Internet access through a nationwide backbone network of approximately 2,000 dial up access sites, or "POPS," in cities throughout the United States.
 Big Planet currently has approximately 25,000 Internet service customers.
 Big Planet provides easy to use, reliable and competitively priced Internet access, electronic mail and content filtration for its distributors and consumers.